Nearly geodesic surfaces are filling: Strongly filling surfaces in hyperbolic -manifolds

 \subsection{The dichotomy of embedded surfaces in a hyperbolic $3$-manifold}

 In this subsection, we prove the dichotomy for embedded surfaces in \Cref{embedded minimal surfaces of sufficiently small curvature is geodesic}.
 The following lemma is due to Feustel [\citenum{fcSurfacesIrreducible}, Theorem 1], Jaco [\citenum{jwFinitelyPresentedSubgroups}, Theorem 5], and Scott [\citenum{spSufficientlyLarge}, Theorem 1.4].
 We present a concise proof with more modern terminology for the convenience of the readers. \begin{lem} Let $M$ be a compact $3$-manifold.
-If $S$ is a closed $\pi_1$-injective surface which nontrivially covers another orientable $\pi_1$-injective surface $S'$ embedded in $M$, then $S$ is not embedded. \end{lem} \begin{proof} The incompressibility of $S$ and $S'$ induces an injection of the fundamental group:
+If $S$ is a closed $\pi_1$-injective surface which nontrivially covers another orientable $\pi_1$-injective surface $S'$ embedded in $M$, then $S$ is not embedded. \end{lem} \begin{proof} The $\pi_1$-injectivity of $S$ and $S'$ in $M$ induces an injection of the fundamental group:

 Suppose $S$ is embedded in $M$.
-Then, by lifting to the covering $M'$ of $M$ corresponding to $\pi_1(S')$, we also lift $S$ homeomorphically to an embedded incompressible surface $\tilde{S}$ in $M'$.
-By the classification of $I$-bundles over surfaces [\citenum{hj3-manifolds}, 10.6 Theorem], we have $M' \cong S'\times I$.
-By the classification of incompressible embedded surfaces in an $I$-bundle [\citenum{bmIntroductionGeometricTopology}, Proposition 9.3.18], $\tilde{S}$ is isotopic to the horizontal surface $S' \times 0$.
+Then, by lifting to the covering $M'$ of $M$ corresponding to $\pi_1(S')$, we also lift $S$ homeomorphically to an embedded \poi surface $\tilde{S}$ in $M'$.
+Since $\pi_1(M') \cong \pi_1(S')$, by the classification of $3$-manifolds whose fundamental groups are virtually surface subgroups ([\citenum{hj3-manifolds}, 10.6 Theorem]), we have $M' \cong S'\times I$.
+By the classification of \poi embedded surfaces in an $I$-bundle [\citenum{bmIntroductionGeometricTopology}, Proposition 9.3.18], $\tilde{S}$ is isotopic to the horizontal surface $S' \times 0$.
 This contradicts the assumption that $\tilde{S}$ is a nontrivial covering of $S'$. \end{proof}